-The Compensation Committee re-evaluated the total compensation package for each incumbent Senior Vice President level and higher executive officer during first quarter 2020 other than Ms. Ramesh, whose compensation package was approved in November 2019 before her appointment in January 2020 and not later changed during 2020.
-Based on the Compensation Committee's review of peer group and other market data related to the broader banking and financial services industry, the Compensation Committee approved the following limited changes to named executive officer compensation for 2020 compared to 2019:
+The Compensation Committee evaluated the total compensation package for each executive officer with a title of Senior Vice President and higher during first quarter 2021 (including approving the initial compensation package for Mr. Crady described in the table above).
+Based on the Compensation Committee's review of peer group and other market data related to the broader banking and financial services industry, the Compensation Committee approved the following changes to named executive officer compensation for 2021 compared to 2020: